MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

      - **iOS**
        1. Select the .cer into Keychain Access app to install it.
 For more information, see [Create the distribution certificate](code-sign-ios.md#create-the-distribution-certificate).
-       2. Right-click your certificate file to export the file as a .p12 file, select **Export**, and then select the file format .p12.
+       2. Right-click your certificate file to export the file as a pfx file, select **Export**, and then select the file format pfx.
+       3. iOS Certificate extension p12 should be renamed to **.pfx** because KeyVault doesn't accept other formats.

          > [!NOTE]
          > When you upload to the keyvault, you'll need to provide the password that you set in previous step for the .p12 file.